Ninniku Miso: The Japanese Garlic Miso Paste Recipe

-The other day I picked up a condiment mainly for rice and vegetables at a drugstore near my house, which is probably unique to Japan.
+The other day, I bought a Japanese condiment mainly meant for rice and vegetable dishes at a drugstore near my house.

 Ninniku Miso (にんにく味噌)